 A.4.
-The pre-established OILs for adapting or lifting protective actions and other response actions should consider the following:43
+The pre-established OILs for adapting or lifting protective actions and other response actions should consider the following:

 - (a) The generic criteria established in GSR Part 7 [2] for enabling the transition to an existing exposure situation (see para.
-4.64); - (b) A 'ground' exposure scenario in which it is assumed that, in the affected area, all members of the public, including those most vulnerable to radiation exposure, such as children and pregnant women, will be living normally44 and that the lifting of restrictions on food, milk or drinking water will be implemented through the use of OIL6 [5]45 (see Table A.1); - (c) All individuals being exposed; - (d) The contribution from all relevant radionuclides and their progenies; - (e) The contribution from all relevant exposure pathways; - (f) Any behaviour of the radioactive material that will have a significant impact on the OIL value; - (g) The relevant effective dose (annual) and, as appropriate, calculations of the organ dose (annual or for the full period of in utero development);
+4.64); - (b) A 'ground' exposure scenario in which it is assumed that, in the affected area, all members of the public, including those most vulnerable to radiation exposure, such as children and pregnant women, will be living normally and that the lifting of restrictions on food, milk or drinking water will be implemented through the use of OIL6 $[5]^{46}$ (see Table 3);

-43 Details on the methodology for deriving OILs can be found in Ref.
-[52].
+&lt;sup>44 Details on the methodology for deriving OILs can be found in Ref.
+[56].

-44 Carrying out normal activities, such as children playing on the ground and people working outside.
+&lt;sup>45 Carrying out normal activities, such as children playing on the ground and people working outside.